rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     [me@localhost ~myimport]# scp -r  ying@localhost:/home/ying  ying_home_directory_on_serverPR
     ```

     !!!
-Questions
+Question "Questions"

         What is the slight but very important difference between the variations of the 2 previous commands?
-And what is the result of each command ?
+And what is the result of each command?

         - `scp -r  ying@localhost:/home/ying/  ying_home_directory_on_serverPR`

         and

         -  `scp -r  ying@localhost:/home/ying  ying_home_directory_on_serverPR`

 8. Use `ls -alR` command to view a listing of the contents of the 2 previous steps.
 Type:

     ```bash
     [me@localhost ~myimport]# ls -al ying_home_directory_on_serverPR/
     ```

     !!!
-Question:
+Question

         Provide a brief explanation for the output of the `ls -alR` command?
 Explain for example why you seem to have duplicates of the these files .bash_history, .bashrc ...

 ## Exercise 7